bduke-dev/CSSSlider/README.md

     width: 600vw;
 ```
 ### Next/Previous Arrows
 To add or remove arrows to complement the change in images you need to change two references.
 Each radio button has two corresponding arrows, a next and a previous.
 In the pageNav div look in both the previousArrow and nextArrow.
 The previous arrows are the left arrows and next is the right arrows.
-Either inset a new arrow, naming like the others except with the for="the id of the new radio button"
+Either inset a new arrow, naming like the others except with the for="the id of the new radio button".
+### Page Indicators
+The Page Indicators work like the arrows, except each radio button only has one corresponding indicatoe.
+They are housed in the pageIndicators div.
+Delete or add accordingly.
+If adding simply name like the others except witht the for="the id of the new radio button".
+### Slider Text Box
+To add or remove text boxes navigate to the slideDesc div.
+The add or remove accordingly.
+To add simply name like the others, following their pattern.
 ## Animations and Manual Advancement
 #### Provides an explanation of how to configre animations and manual advancement of features
 ### Slider